 accommodations.

-The SE specialist submits a fully complete, accurate, signed, and dated VR1645 that has been completed on a computer and collects all signatures, which must be handwritten.
+The SE specialist submits a fully complete, accurate, signed, and dated VR1645 that has been completed on a computer and collects all signatures For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 The completed VR1645 describes the customer's identified goals and the training supports and accommodations used to assist the customer in maintaining competitive integrated employment.
 The SE specialist and/or the job skills trainer documents the goals and focus areas in descriptive terms.
 Goals and focus areas may include, but are not limited to: